Is your Passion Play Anti-Semitic?

 How do you know if your Passion Play is antisemitic?
 How do you know if your Jewish friends feel welcome at your Passion Play?
 We have advice and feedback on our website to help you make sure your Passion Play does not inadvertently reflect any of the past antisemitic approaches in the re-telling of the Gospel story.

-If you are interested in finding out more about the history of antisemitism and Passion Plays, you can see our statement below and on our website.
+If you are interested in finding out more about the history of antisemitism in Passion Plays, you can see our statement below and on our website.

 If you are putting on a Passion Play and want to make sure your Jewish friends feel welcome, you can see resources and advice on our website here.